 Developer API¶

-CuriosPaper provides a comprehensive API for other plugins to create accessories, manage slots, and hook into the accessory system.
+CuriosPaper provides a comprehensive API for other plugins to create accessories, manage slots, configure 3D models, register loot tables, and hook into the accessory system.
 This section shows you how to build plugins that integrate with CuriosPaper.

 Sections¶